appsinprogress/penmark/README.md

 ## Getting started

+You may also refer to [docs](https://penmark.appsinprogress.com/docs) for framework-specific configuration.

 1. Ensure you have the [Penmark-CMS GitHub App](https://github.com/apps/penmark-cms) installed on your repository.
 1. Login Component:
    1. Add a hidden page of your blog (for instance, `/login`).
 This is intended to be only used by the editor of the blog, not readers of the blog.
 Anybody accessing this page will see the login buttons.